 Singapore and Nur-Sultan

-Senior Minister Teo Chee Hean visited Kazakhstan’s capital Nur-Sultan on 14 October 2019 and held meetings with the country’s leaders.
-At the meetings, they reaffirmed the warm ties between Singapore and Kazakhstan and welcomed the signing of a free trade agreement between Singapore and the Eurasian Economic Union on 1 Oct 2019.
-The agreement is expected to strengthen trade and investment links between Singapore, Kazakhstan and the trade bloc, which comprises Kazakhstan, Armenia, Belarus, Kyrgyzstan and Russia.
-Mr Teo and Kazakhstan’s leaders also discussed ways to strengthen cooperation in areas such as civil service transformation and governance, digital economy and financial technology, legal and judicial exchanges, and people-to-people exchanges.
+On 14 October 2019, Senior Minister Teo Chee Hean visited Nur-Sultan to hold meetings with the country’s leaders.
+At the meetings, they reaffirmed the warm ties between Singapore and Kazakhstan and welcomed the free trade agreement between Singapore and the Eurasian Economic Union that had been signed on 1 October 2019.
+The agreement is expected to strengthen trade and investment links between Singapore, Kazakhstan and the trade bloc, comprising Kazakhstan, Armenia, Belarus, Kyrgyzstan and Russia.

 Singaporean Ms Queenie Lee’s business venture Aveneer, is among a cluster of Singapore companies that has made a mark in Kazakhstan.
-When she was 22, Ms Lee decided to set up a tour consultancy business in Kazakhstan as she was attracted by the immense potential for tourism in what was then considered an “exotic” location in Central Asia.
+Being taken in by the immense tourism potential of what was considered an “exotic” location in Central Asia, Ms Lee has set up a tour consultancy business in Kazakhstan.
 Other Singapore companies in Kazakhstan include education consultancy Educare, urban planning company RSP Architects Planners and Engineers, and coffee and tea manufacturing company Food Empire.